Successful Strategy Execution

 5. Experimental

-Another aspect of a successful strategy execution is the ability to intelligently test and learn from experiences without taking unnecessary risks.
+Another aspect of a successful strategy implementation is the ability to intelligently test and learn from experiences without taking unnecessary risks.
 Take every opportunity to test the waters a little at a time before venturing far from port.
 You can learn from the results and refine the strategy accordingly.

 The Bottom Line

-A clear, believable and implementable strategy is a must.
+A clear, believable, and implementable strategy is a must.
 It is where you have to begin.
 But don’t neglect to design strategy execution elements that allow you to make moves, assess results and refine plans as you go.

 To learn if your strategic growth plans are clear enough to execute across your organization, download 7 Strategic Clarity Warning Signs to Pay Attention To